oktadev/okta-spring-boot-oidc-sso-example/README.md

 The app is already configured to integrate with your new Okta org.

 When you click the purple button above, you'll give the app a unique name to run in Heroku.
-You'll also set a name, email and password for a user that is created in your new Okta org.
-You can log into the app with this user.

-You can also SSO to your Okta Admin Console from the Heroku Dashboard.
+You can SSO to your Okta Admin Console from the Heroku Dashboard.

+And, you can launch this app as shown below:

 ![deploy](img/deploy_heroku_app.png)